-Press and hold the lower part of the push-button for approximately three seconds until the hearing aid LED light turns ORANGE.
+Press and hold the push-button for approximately three seconds until the hearing aid LED light turns ORANGE.
 The hearing aid plays four descending tones.
 Release the push-button and the hearing aid is turned OFF.

 For information regarding tones, see the Sound and LED light indicators section.